Slush revokes €1mn tech prize for UK start-up Immigram because founders are Russians

 In the current climate, it was depressingly inevitable that any hint of a Russian connection would draw both genuine and performative outrage, spearheaded by the Polish and Ukrainian tech sectors.

-Even though Immigram had gone through a ferocious competition against a thousand other pitches and presumably-careful scrutiny by a panel of industry judges, Slush, and the equity funds stumping up the prize, could not have backpedalled more quickly.
+Even though Immigram had gone through a ferocious competition against a thousand other pitches and presumably careful scrutiny by a panel of industry judges, Slush, and the equity funds stumping up the prize, could not have backpedalled more quickly.
 The prize was statement that it ‘stands with Ukraine and condemns the Russian invasion of Ukraine.
 For this reason, we do not partner with Russian companies or funds or accept startup or investor applications from companies based in Russia.’
 Quite how this applies to a UK-based company that is neither based in Russia nor in any way associated with the invasion remains unclear.

 While both Mirolyubova and Sharonov are still Russian passport holders (not unusual, especially considering how many years it takes to acquire a new citizenship), there is no question of their having any connection with Putin’s state.